ItaloLemosGasparo/Golang-EComerce-RESTful-API/README.md

 ## Main Functionalities
 - **User Registration and Authentication:** Allows users to register and log in using encrypted passwords.
 - **Supplier and Product Management:** Offers complete CRUD (create, read, update, delete) functionality for suppliers and products.
-- **Favorites and Shopping Cart:** Allows users to add products to favorites and manage their shopping cart.
+- **Favorites and Shopping Cart:** Allows users to add products to favorites and manage their shopping cart

-## Conclusion
-The project follows a modular architecture, where each package has a specific responsibility.
-This facilitates the maintenance and expansion of the system, allowing for the organized addition of new features.